statping/statping/dev/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Package types contains all of the structs for objects in Statup including services, hits, failures, Core, and others.
+Package types contains all of the structs for objects in Statping including services, hits, failures, Core, and others.

 More info on: <a href="https://github.com/hunterlong/statping">https://github.com/hunterlong/statping</a>